awsdocs/amazon-appstream2-developer-guide/doc_source/controlling-access.md

 ### Restricting Administrator Access to the Amazon S3 Bucket for Home Folders<a name="s3-iam-policy-restricted-access"></a>

-By default, administrators who can access the Amazon S3 bucket created by AppStream 2\.0 can view and modify content that is part of users' Home folders\.
+By default, administrators who can access the Amazon S3 bucket created by AppStream 2\.0 can view and modify content that is part of users' home folders\.
 To restrict administrator access to the S3 bucket containing user files, we recommend applying the S3 bucket access policy based on the following template:

 ```
 {